dogweather/language-comparison/README.md

 **Code Samples**

 Here are samples of each language.
-Or browse the folders to see tests and config files.
+Or browse the folders to also see tests and config files.

 * [Crystal](#Crystal)
 * [Elixir](#Elixir)